Harrisburg, Pennsylvania: 20th century

 In the early 20th century, the city of Harrisburg was in need of change.
 Without proper sanitation, diseases such as typhoid began killing many citizens of Harrisburg.
 Seeing these necessary changes, several Harrisburg residents became involved in the City Beautiful movement.
 The project focused on providing better transportation, spaces for recreation, sanitation, landscaping, and parks for those living in cities, as research showed that a person with access to amenities would be a happier person.
 In December 1900, a reformer named Mira Lloyd Dock, who had recently encountered well-ordered urban centers on an international trip to Europe, gave a lecture on "The City Beautiful" to Harrisburg's Board of Trade.
 Other prominent citizens of the city such as J. Horace McFarland and Vance McCormick advocated urban improvements which were influenced by European urban planning design and the World's Columbian Exposition.
 Warren Manning was hired to help bring about these changes.
 Specifically, their efforts greatly enlarged the Harrisburg park system, creating Riverfront Park, Reservoir Park, the Italian Lake and Wildwood Park.
-In addition, schemes were undertaken for new water filtration, burial of electric wires, the paving of roads, and the creation of a modern sanitary sewer system.
+In addition, plans were undertaken for new water filtration, burial of electric wires, the paving of roads, and the creation of a modern sanitary sewer system.
 The efforts to improve the city also paralleled the construction of an expanded monumental Capitol complex in 1906 which led, in turn, to the displacement of the Old Eighth Ward, one of the most ethnically and racially diverse communities in Harrisburg.

 The decades between 1920 and 1970 were characterized by industrial decline and population shift from the city to the suburbs.
 Like most other cities which faced a loss of their industrial base, Harrisburg shifted to a service-oriented base, with industries such as health care and convention centers playing a big role.
 Harrisburg's greatest problem was a shrinking city population after 1950.
 This loss in population followed a national trend and was a delayed result of the decline of Harrisburg's steel industry.
 This decline began almost imperceptibly in the late 1880s, but did not become evident until the early 20th century.